 How to Grow Garden Moss on Soil

-The best way to start growing garden moss on a patch of soil is to dig up a chunk of moss and transplant it to a desired area.
+The best way to start growing garden moss on a patch of soil is to dig up a chunk of moss and transplant it to the desired area.
 Use a leaf rake to loosen soil, then dampen soil with water and lay the moss sod on top.
 Press the moss into the soil with several rocks.
 This ensures the moss remains in contact with the soil.
-Keep moss moist as rhizomes take hold of the soil over the next several weeks.
+Keep the moss moist as rhizomes take hold of the soil over the next several weeks.
 To find out if transplanted moss has anchored itself to the ground, simply tug on the moss leaves gently.
 If the moss sod doesn't move, then it's likely the moss has anchored itself into the soil.

 Garden Moss is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping